FailAcademy/learning/adp-london/_lessons/week-08/04-android.md

 ### Step 1:

 Ensure you have JDK 8 installed on your computer (run `java -version` and ensure you are running 1.8.x).
 If JDK is not up to date, [install the latest version](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), accept the agreement, download JDK and then install latest version provided on this web page.
-You can also do this with Homebrew if you like.

 You will also want to set your `$JAVA_HOME` environment variable in your `.bash_profile` too: